d3fc/d3fc/site/src/api/series-api.md

-              The series components implement the decorate pattern by exposing a `decorate` property which is passed the data join selection , or canvas context, used to render the component.
+              The series components implement the decorate pattern by exposing a `decorate` property which is passed the data join selection, or canvas context, used to render the component.
 This allows users of the component to perform additional rendering logic.